 Waste management – CIC Group is aware and mindful of the liquid and solid substances that are emitted into the environment as a result of its operations, in the form of effluents and waste.
 The Company takes steps to reduce these to as great an extent as possible, and to make improvements in the quality and quantity of these substances that are discharged into the environment.
 Companies within the Group wherever possible are reusing and recycling their solid waste either in their own product processes, or through third parties.

 Biodiversity – CIC Group as a policy, strives to ensure that biodiversity in any habitat interacted with by our operations, is protected and nourished.
 Maintaining the delicate balance of Sri Lanka’s biodiversity is of utmost concern to us, and we strive to ensure that this is not affected by our operations.
 In fact, we take active steps to promote biodiversity, particularly across the eco-systems prevalent on our farms, where green zones are in place to ensure that biodiversity thrives.

 As one of Sri Lanka’s leading blue-chip conglomerates, CIC Holdings PLC has the ability to adapt with the customer and the changing operating environment.

 ‘CIC Manussakema’ is a multi-dimensional CSR initiative consisting of several programmes that are multifaceted in their nature and approach.

 Report - 2015|16Read More

-The Annual Report for the financial year ending 31st March 2016 is our first Integrated Annual Report using the IR Framework issued by the International Integrated Reporting Council.
-As such, CIC did not issue a stand-alone sustainability report for the financial year ending 31st March 2016.
+From the financial year ending 31st March 2016 CIC prepares its Annual Report as an Integrated Report using the IR Framework issued by the International Integrated Reporting Council.
+As such, CIC does not issue a stand-alone sustainability report .
 Please refer the Annual Report for information on Sustainability